yoitsrell/you-deserve-arrays/README.md

 5. `firstItemIsNumber`: takes in an array as a parameter and returns a boolean indicating whether or not the first item in the array is a number.

+6. `secondCharOThirdString`: takes in an array as a parameter and returns the second character in the third item in the array.
+We'll assume that that third item is a string for now, but a good function would check that's true!